mfcallahan/maps-region-switcher/README.md

 | Redirect | 1 | `redirect` | Any top-level Maps navigation |

-The redirect uses `queryTransform.addOrReplaceParams`, so it only ever touches the query string — Maps keeps its `!`-encoded data in *path* segments, which are left alone.
-It applies to every Maps load, everywhere — there is no scoping.
+The redirect uses `queryTransform.addOrReplaceParams`, so it only ever touches the query string.
+Maps keeps its `!`-encoded data in *path* segments, which are left alone.
+It applies to every Maps load, everywhere and there is no scoping.

 An earlier version restricted the redirect to a small set of hard-coded map viewports, on the theory that changing `gl` invalidated the basemap tile cache and caused the map to blank while zooming.
-Both parts of that turned out wrong: the blanking happens with the extension disabled too (it's Google Maps' own rendering), and the scoped rule rarely fired anyway, because Maps is a single-page app — searching or panning to a new place doesn't produce a new navigation for a URL-based rule to match.
+Both parts of that turned out wrong: the blanking happens with the extension disabled too (it's Google Maps' own rendering), and the scoped rule rarely fired anyway, because Maps is a single-page app, searching or panning to a new place doesn't produce a new navigation for a URL-based rule to match.
 The option was removed rather than left as a checkbox that mostly did nothing.